reinoud/ansible_role_template/README.md

 - `name`: The name of the author.
 - `email`: The email address of the author.
 - `generate_git_repository`: create a local git repository after the role has been created
+- `include_example_code`: include some example code to start with a working test setup

 In the template they are used in their namespace: `{{ cookiecutter.rolename_slug }}`